 Cyprus, and the consequences of past deforestation

 As the third largest island in the Mediterranean, Cyprus has an area of 9,250 km2.
 In the ancient world, Cyprus was known as the “green island” of the region, as it was once covered with forests from its Troodos mountain range, all the way down to its coastline; when there was adequate rainfall, the island had abundant supplies both of surface and of spring water.
 Over the centuries, however, these lush and diverse forests were reduced primarily by the use of wood for the processing of the rich copper resources of the island.
-This deforestation diminished tree cover and left large areas of exposed barren soil which had an ever-lasting impact on the island’s climate and precipitation patterns; in more recent times, fires, overgrazing, cultivation and degenerative agricultural practices have contributed to this trend.
+This deforestation diminished tree cover and left large areas of exposed barren soil which had an ever-lasting impact on the island’s climate and precipitation patterns; in more recent times, fires, unmanaged grazing, degenerative cultivation and agricultural practices have contributed to this trend.
 The 1881 survey of the island by Earl H.H.
 Kitchener found that the island had wooded-areas of up to 200,000 hectares, not including its forest areas.
 Today, only some 18% of the total land of the country is covered by forests, and current monoculture pine tree reforestation methods have not helped ease the increasing the threat of desertification and other effects of climate change on the island.

 As a small island without large rivers or rivers of perennial flow, and no trans-boundary water supply, Cyprus has always had to rely solely on its own limited sources of water.
 Despite its forested mountains, Cyprus did suffer from droughts and water shortages, and nearly reached desert conditions in its pre-civilization periods.
 As it has suffered from water insecurity for centuries, it can be said that Cyprus has an innate and intrinsic water-prepping tradition.
 In fact, from the various water works found in archaeological excavations of ancient settlements, it appears that the climatological conditions of Cyprus have not substantially changed from the ancient times to this day.
 As far back the Stone Age, the settlements in Cyprus were built in places where there was available surface or underground water.
 During the Classic, Hellenistic and Roman eras, the development of water resources and the proper water use began to take place on a more detailed and organized basis, with the construction of complicated water supply and irrigation works.
 Therefore, throughout history, the island’s inhabitants have been obliged to face the problem of drought, and have had to find viable ways for its collection, storage and conveyance—to satisfy both the potable water supplies and the needs of irrigation for food production.